raireyouja/Entrust/README.md

  100%     37 (longest request)

 ```
 we got 0 failed request with a speed of 0.023 ms/request.
-By incresing the coccurent requests to 500 we still got the same results. starting from 1000 concurrent request we start having failed requests but with no big difference in time per requests:
+By incresing the Concurrency Level to 500 we still got the same results. starting from 1000 concurrent request we start having failed requests but with no big difference in time per requests:
 ```
 Concurrency Level:      1000
 Time taken for tests:   0.574 seconds